- Acquisition and use of recombinant or synthetic nucleic acids, potentially infectious agents, and/or toxins requires:

 - Follow these guidelines for receiving infectious materials.

-- The Shipper must retain all shipping papers and shippers declarations for a period of two years.
+- The Shipper must retain all shipping papers, shippers declarations, and company packing instructions (eg. SafTPak instructions) for a period of two years.

 - International Shipments